 Arlington’s first Gold-level designation came in 2011, the inaugural round of the initiative.
 At the time, the County was one of only four communities nationwide to be designated as a Gold-level Walk Friendly Community.
 Five years later, Arlington joins Ann Arbor, Mich. as the only original Walk Friendly Communities to receive back-to-back Gold recognition.

 Developed by the Pedestrian and Bicycle Information Center, Walk Friendly Communities (WFC) is a national recognition program designed to encourage towns and cities across the United States to establish or recommit to a high priority for supporting safer walking environments.
 The WFC program recognizes communities that are working to improve a wide range of conditions related to walking, including safety, mobility, access and comfort.

 A Walk Friendly Community is a city or town that has shown a commitment to improving and sustaining walkability and pedestrian safety through comprehensive programs, plans and policies.
 Communities can apply to the program to receive recognition in the form of a Bronze, Silver, Gold or Platinum designation.
 After six years, Seattle, Washington remains the only community to receive the highest, Platinum Level designation.

 - The community’s commitment to instilling positive values and best practices through frequent and dynamic educational opportunities.

-According to the WFC panel, Arlington exhibits both a commitment to active transportation and a willingness to step outside the status quo to improve walkability and health in the community.
+And according to the WFC panel, Arlington exhibits both a commitment to active transportation and a willingness to step outside the status quo to improve walkability and health in the community.

 - Arlington's profile on the Walk Friendly Communities website

 - Giving Cities Legs: Ideas and Inspirations from Walk Friendly Communities (PDF, 3.8 MB.
 Adobe Reader required.)